 Eye Care- GRAVIS Hospital maintains a fully equipped eye care unit, which includes full surgical and diagnostic equipment as well as a staff of one ophthalmologist and four ophthalmic assistants.
 To date, the eye care unit has performed over 25,000 eye surgeries.
 The Community Eye Health (CEH) programme compliments the facility by generating awareness about eye care and eye problems, and linking patients with the eye unit through GRAVIS-trained village eye workers.

 Medical Camps- In order to provide vital healthcare to isolated village communities, GRAVIS has established a number of camps throughout the Thar.
 Staff screen for illnesses, provide basic treatments and refer patients to other facilities if necessary.
-In 2014 alone, over 60 camps were organized, reaching out to over 3,000 people.
+During the past year 71 camps were organized, reaching out to over 4,500 people.
 GRAVIS also hosts a number of awareness camps as a means of preventative healthcare.
-Topics vary from communicable diseases to adolescent health and works to educate and empower marginalized communities.
+Topics vary from communicable diseases to adolescent health and we work to educate and empower marginalized communities.
+In addition to that we run special eye screening camps since many suffer from eye diseases like glaucoma, cataract and numerous eye infections caused by overexposure to damaging UV light and an unequal diet.
+During our eye screening camps we detect and treat those conditions, inform about healthy prevention and if needed transfer patients to our hospital.
+During the past year GRAVIS organized 10 of these eye-screening-camps and treated 778 patients.

 HIV/AIDS- The Thar Desert has seen relatively low rates of HIV/AIDS infections so far.
 However, as villagers are forced to migrate or seek employment in cities, their potential for exposure increases.
 In hopes of preventing infection, GRAVIS holds a number of awareness camps with the help of Village Health Workers in order to educate villagers about the disease and its causes.

 Occupational Lung Diseases- As drought forces farmers to seek employment outside of agriculture, many go to work in the stone mines.
 Unfortunately, miners inhale dust containing small silica crystals from drilling and employers often do not provide the necessary safety gear.
 After extended exposure, many miners develop silicosis as the crystals build up in the lungs.
 GRAVIS holds awareness camps about the danger of the mines and offers diagnosis and treatment for those living with the disease.
-We also conduct studies on the occurrence of mine caused health issues and help disabled workers get compensation.
+Last year we organized 10 of these camps where we treated 577 patients.
+We also conduct studies on the occurrence of mine caused health issues and help disabled workers to receive compensation from governmental programmes.
 On silicosis, GRAVIS has led national and global level advocacy.

-Geriatric Health- As the elderly are often the most susceptible to disease and chronic illness GRAVIS provides a number of services to ensure their wellbeing.
+Geriatric Health- Seeing that the elderly are often the most susceptible to disease and chronic illness GRAVIS provides a number of services to ensure their well-being.
+We link those patients to affordable, easily accessible and age friendly programmes and provide them with mental health services.
+Furthermore we promote self care aspects among them and share knowledge concerning nutrition and health at an advanced age.
 Between 70 and 80 percent of the beneficiaries of GRAVIS' eye care initiatives are over the age 60.
-Additionally, GRAVIS provides mental health services to older people and promotes self-care aspects among elderly.
 It is a part of Help Age International network and contributes to older people's health issues nationally and internationally.